sebspion/reqs/draft-ietf-lake-reqs.md

 Per 'round-trips', it is desirable that the number of completed request/response message exchanges required before the initiating endpoint can start sending protected traffic data is as small as possible, since this reduces completion time.
 See {{disc}} for a discussion about the tradeoff between message size and number of flights.

 Per 'power', it is desirable for the transmission of AKE messages and crypto to draw as little power as possible.
 The best mechanism for doing so differs across radio technologies.
 For example, NB-IoT uses licensed spectrum and thus can transmit at higher power to improve coverage, making the transmitted byte count relatively more important than for other radio technologies.
 In other cases, the radio transmitter will be active for a full MTU frame regardless of how much of the frame is occupied by message content, which makes the byte count less sensitive for the power consumption as long as it fits into the MTU frame.
 The power consumption thus increases with AKE message size and the largest impact is on average under poor network conditions.
+Note that listening for messages to receive can in many cases be a large contribution to the power consumption, for which there are separate techniques to handle, e.g., time slots, discontinuous reception, etc. but this is not considered in scope of the AKE design.

 Per 'new code', it is desirable to introduce as little new code as possible onto OSCORE-enabled devices to support this new AKE.
 These devices have on the order of 10s of kB of memory and 100 kB of storage on which an embedded OS; a COAP stack; CORE and AKE libraries; and target applications would run.
 It is expected that the majority of this space is available for actual application logic, as opposed to the support libraries.
 In a typical OSCORE implementation COSE encrypt and signature structures will be available, as will support for COSE algorithms relevant for IoT enabling the same algorithms as is used for OSCORE (e.g. COSE algorithm no. 10 = CCM* used by 6TiSCH).
 The use of those, or CBOR or CoAP, would not add to the footprint.